Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: Installing the Plan

 As discussed in Sec.~\ref{sec:constructingcg}, the controller has to postpone the activation time for \emph{sources} of new flows after the transition interval whereas this is not necessary (and it would also be impractical) for infrastructure nodes that forward packets of new flows.
-Postponing the activation of a new source practically means to add an offset of \(\lceil \frac{t_\text{transit}}{t_\text{cycle}}\rceil \cdot t_\text{cycle}\) for each new flow to the activation time, where \(t_\text{transit}\) is the duration of the longest transition interval.
+This means, there is one activation time for the source nodes of flows from ActiveF(\(p\)) and the infrastructure nodes.
+The activation time for the source nodes of new flows however is delayed by \(\lceil \frac{t_\text{transit}}{t_\text{cycle}}\rceil \cdot t_\text{cycle}\) with \(t_\text{transit}\) the duration of the longest transition interval.
+While the flows from ActiveF(\(p\)) already use the new traffic plan, which also has been deployed to all infrastructure nodes by that time, the source nodes of new flows have to wait a little longer before they are allowed to start sending packets.